Renato Peixe: Coaching career

-São Bernardo FC
+Assistant to Wilson Júnior

 In May 2017, Renato Peixe became assistant coach of São Bernardo, working alongside his former São Bernardo teammate Wilson Júnior.
 Wilson and Renato also worked together at Monte Azul, as the former was head coach of the club and the latter was a player.
 São Bernardo played in the 2017 Brasileirão Série D, achieving a respectable 9th place in the final standings, after being eliminated by São José-RS in a penalty shootout in the third stage of the league.
 The team also did well the following season, narrowly missing promotion in the 2018 Campeonato Paulista Série A2 but not going past the second stage in the 2018 Copa Paulista.

 In October 2018, Wilson, Renato and fitness coach Deivid Marques signed with fellow Série A2 side Nacional, but after two months and no official matches, the trio returned to Tigre.
 On 10 February 2019, they were fired from São Bernardo, following a six-game winless streak to start the 2019 Paulistão Série A2.